robertduplock/startrekbook.club/content/en/reviews/star-trek-the-next-generation-greater-than-the-sum-book-review-1.md

 ### History

 Margaret Clark offered Bennet the opportunity to write this instalment of the relaunch timeline back in 2007-2008.
-So far the relaunch timeline hadn't met with huge success.
-Book sales appear to have been modest, and fans weren't taking to the new characters.
-And I'm guessing everybody was getting a bit sick of the Borg.
+The relaunch timeline had, thus far, met with limited success.
+Book sales were modest and fans found the new characters unpalatable.
+Additionally, I'm guessing everybody was getting sick of the Borg.

-_Bennet_ has said that one of his goals in writing _Greater Than The Sum_ was to, "give readers a greater understanding and appreciation of characters and events from its preceding novels."
-It seems that everybody agreed someone had to tie up some of the loose ends and get this literary franchise back on track.
+Bennet said one of his goals in writing _Greater Than The Sum_ was to, "give readers a greater understanding and appreciation of characters and events from its preceding novels."
+It seems everybody agreed someone had to tie up the loose ends and get this literary franchise back on track.

-Recognising "Borg fatigue" amongst the fans, bennet also stated that, although the Borg would be in the book, they would take a back seat in the story.
-Instead, it would focus on introducing a new character, T’Ryssa Chen, and a new form of life; a kind of planetary computerised intelligence that hasn't quite wrapped its head around procreation.
+Recognising Borg fatigue amongst the fans, Bennet also stated that the Borg would take a back seat in the story.
+Instead, it would introduce a new character, T’Ryssa Chen, and a new form of life; a kind of computerised planetary intelligence with a keen interest in the topic of procreation (more on that later).

-He also consulted with David Mack, who was busily clacking away on his keyboard dreaming up the epic, forthcoming _Destiny_ trilogy.
-Mr Bennet certainly had his work cut out for him.
+Bennet also consulted with David Mack, who was busily clacking away on his keyboard, dreaming up the forthcoming _Destiny_ trilogy.
+Mr Bennet certainly had his work cut out for him writing this one.

 ### Story